paulocoutinhox/apple-show/README.md

 - `title` (string, optional): Title to display over the image
 - `image` (string, required): URL of the image to display
 - `interval` (number, optional): Custom interval for this specific slide (overrides global interval)
+- `order` (number, required): Display order for the slide (slides are sorted by this field in ascending order)

 ## Usage